Islandora/documentation/docs/user-documentation/intro-to-claw.md

 # Intro to Islandora CLAW

-Islandora CLAW is the project name for development of Islandora to work with Fedora 4, also known as Islandora 7.x-2.x.
+Islandora CLAW is the project name for development of Islandora to work with Fedora 4, also known as Islandora CLAW.
 To fully understand Islandora CLAW, it is best to start by looking at its contrasts to the previous version of Islandora, known as 7.x-1.x.

 Islandora 7.x-1.x works as a bridge between Drupal 7.x and Fedora 3.
 Put simply, Islandora 7.x-1.x is middleware between Fedora 3 and Drupal 7.x, sometimes expressed as a hamburger:
 ## Islandora 7.x-1.x (with Fedora 3)

 ![image](../assets/hamburger.png)

-Islandora CLAW (or Islandora 7.x-2.x) does more than simply replace that base layer with Fedora 4.
+Islandora CLAW does more than simply replace that base layer with Fedora 4.
 It is a total re-architecting of the interaction between the various pieces.
 Rather than a hamburger, Islandora CLAW is a chimera:
-## Islandora CLAW (with Fedora 4)
+## Islandora CLAW

 ![image](../assets/claw-chimera.png)

 Or, for a diagram that doesn't involve food or animals:

 ![image](../assets/claw-diagram.png)